ceriath/rsa-shamir-secret-sharing/README.md

 ---

 ## **This tool has been written for academic reasons only.
-I do not recommend to use it in production since it may contain security flaws**
+I do not recommend to use it in production since it may contain security flaws.
+It is written with the best of my knowledge and belief, but i am not a cryptographer and can not guarantee anything.**
 However, if you find any security flaws, please open an issue without disclosing the flaw or contact me via email.
 I prefer responsible disclosures.

 ---